jeffprestes/drex-starlight/zapps/Escrow/starlight-register-ecdh-keys/README.md

 # Check EscrowShield Member Registered Public Key

-This small script in index.js checks if an account public key is registered in the EscrowShield contract.
+This small plugin registers Zapp user's public key or query if it is registered in the EscrowShield contract.
 This is necessary for transfers.
 The sender needs to know the receipient's public key to encrypt the commitment.
 Starlight uses ECDH to it.
 The keys are based o Baby JubJub Elliptic Curve - https://docs.iden3.io/publications/pdfs/Baby-Jubjub.pdf